daviddalpiaz/r4sl/index.md

 6. (Statistical Learning) in The Modern Era
 7. Appendix

 Part 1 details the assumed prerequisite knowledge required to read the text.
 It recaps some of the more important bits of information.
+It is currently rather sparse.

-Parts 2, 3, and 4 discuss the theory of statistical learning.
+Parts 2, 3, and 4 discuss the **theory** of statistical learning.
 Several methods are introduced throughout to highlight different theoretical concepts.

-Parts 5 and 6 highlight the use of statistical learning in practice.
+Parts 5 and 6 highlight the use of statistical learning in **practice**.
 Part 5 focuses on practical usage of the techniques seen in Parts 2, 3, and 4.
 Part 6 introduces techniques that are most commonly used in practice today.

 ## Who? {-}